-Gleckstein Hut (Glecksteinhutte) sits above Grindelwald with incredible views down into the valley, while dramatic glaciers loom behind in the mountains.
+Gleckstein Hut (Glecksteinhütte) sits above Grindelwald with incredible views down into the valley, while dramatic glaciers loom behind in the mountains.
 It’s an incredible place to stay the night and enjoy the sunrise and sunset.
+Truly one of my favorites.
 A few hundred meters above the Gleckstein Hut is the Chrinnerhorn summit, a peak accessible without mountaineering experience but with epic views down towards Gleckstein Hut and over Grindelwald.

 GLECKSTEIN HUT HIKE DETAILS

-Hike Duration: The suggest duration is 3 hours and 50 minutes according to the sign but I went up in 1 hour and 34 minutes and came down the next day in 58 minutes.
+- Hike Duration: The suggested duration is 3 hours and 50 minutes according to the sign but I went up in 1 hour and 34 minutes and came down the next day in 58 minutes.

 HOW TO GET TO GLECKSTEIN HUT

 The starting point for the Gleckstein Hut is at the Hotel Wetterhorn.
 To reach Hotel Wetterhorn you will catch a bus from Grindelwald Grund.

 At the Hotel Wetterhorn, you can fill your drink bottle, go to the bathroom and then check out the signpost to head off in the right direction.
 Gleckstein hut is on the signpost and is signed the whole way.
 Once you are at Hotel Wetterhorn you are set!

 I’ve attached my GPX map below, which you can download here for use on your Garmin, smartwatch or another app.

 HOW TO BOOK A NIGHT AT GLECKSTEIN HUT